With no summit, South Korean president to skip Olympics

 The countries had been discussing the possibility of Moon visiting Tokyo to participate in the Olympics’ opening ceremony and having talks with Prime Minister Yoshihide Suga about repairing bilateral ties that have sunk to postwar lows in recent years with disputes over history, trade and military co-operation .

+Japanese Chief Cabinet Secretary Katsunobu Kato said during a briefing that Soma’s remarks were “extremely inappropriate” but added that no decision has been made on whether he will be removed from his current position.

+The South Korean government delegation at the Olympics will be led by Hwang Hee, the minister of culture, sports and tourism.

-“The Tokyo Olympics are a festival of peace for people around the world, and we hope that Japan holds the Olympics safely and successfully,” Moon’s office said in a statement.
+“The Tokyo Olympics are a festival of peace for people around the world, and we hope that Japan holds the Olympics safely and successfully,” said Park Soo Hyun, Moon’s spokesperson, reading a statement on TV.
 “We also hope our athletes, despite the difficult conditions, fully display the skills they have developed in competition and return home healthy.”

 Relations between Seoul and Tokyo have been strained since South Korea’s Supreme Court in 2018 ordered some Japanese companies to compensate Korean forced labourers for their ordeals during Japan’s 1910-1945 colonial rule of the Korean Peninsula.
 The rulings led to further tensions over trade when Japan imposed export controls on chemicals vital to South Korea’s semiconductor industry in 2019.